sahilrajput03/sahilrajput03/single-big-mistake.md

 ## 6. Not getting help from my co workers after 3+ hours of trying to fix a problem and not albe to progress.
 And belive me, 3+ hours is definiltey the borderline of help that you must seek at all fucking times.

 ## 7. Not reading messages before clcking the "Send" button (really important as I don't write what I mean like 99.9% of times, SERIOULY)

+## 8. Not doing full fledge courses when I get to fix some small things for e.g., I should have learned `PlayWright` a long time ago and have written staging tests for our social media.